Robert Wadlow was the tallest man ever, and though his life was cut tragically short, it was full of excitement worthy of the "gentle giant."

-In 1936, Wadlow was noticed by the Ringling Brothers and their traveling circus.
+In 1936, Robert Wadlow was noticed by the Ringling Brothers and their traveling circus.
 The Ringling’s knew he would make an excellent addition to their show, particularly when he was showcased alongside the troupe of little people already employed by the circus.
-And, indeed, the world’s tallest man presence drew a huge crowd, turning him into somewhat of a celebrity.
+And, indeed, the tallest man in the world drew a huge crowd, turning him into somewhat of a celebrity.

 In 1938, the International Shoe Company contacted him, offering him a job.
 They had noticed him on his travels with the Ringling Brothers and asked if he wouldn’t mind joining him on a promotional tour.
 Wadlow agreed, and became the face of the company, promoting the brand, and receiving all of his specially-made, size 37AA shoes free of charge.

 When he wasn’t traveling the world, selling shoes or participating in sideshows, the tallest man in the world enjoyed a quiet life.
 His friends and family remembered him as mild-mannered and polite, earning him the nickname “gentle giant.”
 Until his ever-growing limbs began to prevent it, Wadlow was often seen playing the guitar and practicing photography.

 Though the life of the gentle giant was no doubt an exciting one, it was no doubt a difficult one.
 Homes, public spaces, and general household items weren’t exactly equipped for a man of his height, and he often had to make concessions and adjustments to be able to perform simple tasks.